Rosh HaNikra grottoes and Achziv Beach guide starts with essential information (map, directions, kayaking). And then we

 People usually associate crystal clear water with Greece, but some beaches in Israel look very similar to the ones in Greece.
 Achziv beach is one of the favorite and higher ranked beaches in Israel.

 Reaching the caves from the top entry is done by cable car.
 They say it is the steepest cable car in the world (gradient of 60 degrees).
 But, it is probably also one of the shortest ones, the ride takes about 2min.
 Also, since it is quite small (as far as I remember max capacity is eight people), I would recommend getting to Rosh HaNikrah early or late.
 Otherwise, you may get stuck in the queue to the cable car.

 Audiovisual Presentation At Rosh HaNikra Grottoes

 After getting off the cable car, I would recommend starting with the movie about this place.
 There is a screening every 15 min.
-And there are screenings in different languages.
+And there are displays in different languages.

 The film tells the history of this place and the geological history of the Grottoes.
 Plus the story of British Cairo – Istanbul railway.